Prototype actions

 New to Prototyping?
 Check out our Getting Started with Prototyping guide.

-The action defines the type of progression is occurring in the prototype.
+The action defines the next step or event in the prototype.
+It is the response from the interaction trigger event.
 For example, the action could be to Navigate to another frame, or open an external URL.

 Learn more about building prototypes with interactions and animations →